EdoardoCocconi/Self-Driving_Car_Nanodegree/README.md

 # Self-Driving Car Nanodegree

-I recently started the Udacity Self-Driving Car Nanodegree!
+At the end of April 2020 I started the Udacity Self-Driving Car Nanodegree!

 This repository contains the projects I completed so far: